Checkmarx/Kotlin-SCP/src/m6-insecure-authorization/README.md

 ==========================

-It is important to distinguish between authentication and authorization: the former is the act of identifying an individual whilst the later is the act of checking that the identified individual has the necessary permissions to perform the act.
-To exploit Insecure Authorization, usually adversaries first login to the application as a legitimate user and then they typically force-browse to a vulnerable endpoint.
+It is important to distinguish between authentication and authorization: the former is the act of identifying an individual whereas the later is the act of checking that the identified individual has the necessary permissions to perform the act.
+To exploit Insecure Authorization, adversaries usually log in to the application as a legitimate user first, then they typically force-browse to a vulnerable endpoint.

 Because authentication precedes authorization, if an application fails to